Leibniz-IWT/Aerosol-Nanoparticle-Course/README.md

 # Aerosol-Nanoparticle-Course
 Master level course on aerosols and particles at the University of Bremen

-The course is based on the book by Sheldon Friedlander
+The course is based on the books

 Friedlander, Sheldon Kay.
 Smoke, dust, and haze.
 Oxford university press, 2000.